-Oscar-nominated director John Singleton is in a coma after suffering a major stroke more than a week ago, according to court documents filed by the filmmaker's mother.
+American film director John Singleton is currently in a coma after suffering a major stroke, last week.

-A show he co-created for the FX Network, "Snowfall", was renewed last year for a third season.
+His most recent projects include a show he co-created for the FX Network 'Snowfall', which was renewed last year for the third season.